BadMask121/member/README.md

 [ ] Implement authentication and session refresh
-[ ] Implement Guardrails to replace sensitive/profane information in message before storing to db [ ] Implement Guardrails to prevent profane questions from being asked [ ]
+[ ] Implement Guardrails to replace sensitive/profane information in message before storing to db [ ] Implement Guardrails to prevent profane questions from being asked [ ] Implement queue and dlq for failed requests
+[ ]